SuperGeekery: A blog probably of interest only to nerds by John F Morton.

 Let’s open the second file.
 Look in the _datastar directory for search-results-v1.twig.
 This is the file that generates the content of our AJAX request.

-I’ve mentioned fragments” a couple of times.
-A fragment is basically an element in the HTML, identified by an ID, that will get swapped out with new content when the AJAX returns its data.
+We are using a standard element in the HTML, identified by an ID, swapping in new content when the AJAX returns its data.
 If you look at the two Twig files, you’ll see both contain a div with the ID of searchResults.”
-You can have multiple fragments returned from the AJAX request.
+You can have multiple elements returned from the AJAX request.
 You’ll see another element, a pre element, with the ID of debugger.”
 Both fragments will be returned and placed in separate locations in the page based on where the elements with the associated ID are located in the HTML.

 Are we done?